ROCm/hipfort/README.md

 * [rocSOLVER](https://github.com/ROCmSoftwarePlatform/hipfort/blob/master/lib/hipfort/SUPPORTED_API_ROCSOLVER.md)
 * [rocSPARSE](https://github.com/ROCmSoftwarePlatform/hipfort/blob/master/lib/hipfort/SUPPORTED_API_ROCSPARSE.md)

-Often, it is further convenient to use the search function on HIPFORT's docu page to get information on the arguments of an interface (variant):
+You may further find it convenient to directly use the search function on HIPFORT's docu page to get information on the arguments of an interface:

 https://rocmsoftwareplatform.github.io/hipfort/index.html